collaborativebioinformatics/SVTeaser/README.md

 ## Goals

-Make a tool that performs SV and read simulation to create inputs for benchmarking an SV caller.
-Create an evaluation/reporting procedure of the SV callers’ performance.
+Make a tool that (A) performs SV and read simulation to create inputs for benchmarking an SV caller (B) creates an evaluation/reporting of the SV caller's performance.
+Users supply SVTeaser with a reference sequence file (.fasta) and, optionally, a set of SVs (.vcf).
+SVTeaser outputs assorted statistical metrics across a range of read lengths and depths.
+SVTeaser achieves rapid assessment by downsampling the full reference to a subset of numerous 10kb samples to which it adds SVs.

 ## Overview Diagram